-The health, safety and wellbeing of staff and children is paramount.
-An environment where children, staff and visitors feel valued, comfortable and supported provides the platform on which to build effective, nurturing and reciprocal relationships.
+The health, safety and emotional well-being of children and staff is paramount.
+An environment where children, staff and visitors feel valued, comfortable and supported provides the platform on which to build responsive, nurturing and reciprocal relationships.
 Effective relationships in turn allow learning to be enhanced.

-Our philosophy mirrors the key principles underlying the Early Years Learning
+Our philosophy mirrors the key principles used within the Early Years Learning Framework for Australia:

-- Parents and staff work together to maintain an optimal safe, healthy and sustainable environment.
+- Parents and staff share in decision making to maintain a safe, healthy and sustainable environment.

-- Individual uniqueness is valued, diversity is respected and cultural competence is promoted.
+- Individual identity is valued, diversity is respected, equity implications are considered, and cultural competence is promoted.

 - The voice of the child is respected and influences the content and delivery of Adventures’ learning programs.

-- Regular assessment of learning outcomes and reflection of teaching practices will set the foundations for future program and policy development.
+- Regular assessment of learning outcomes and critical reflection of teaching practices form the foundations for future program and policy development.

 - Ongoing professional development is necessary to maintain educator’s knowledge and their ability to provide excellent care and education.

-- Continuity of care is important for children to develop genuine relationships and a true sense of belonging.
+- Continuity of care is important for children to develop genuine, nurturing relationships and a true sense of belonging.